unnikrishnanNam/QueueCTL/README.md

 - Timeouts: worker enforces a hard wall clock timeout per job.
 - Web Server: start/stop via CLI (not covered in demo script by design).
 - Web Server: start with `./bin/queuectl webserver start --port 8080 --foreground` or detach without `--foreground`.
 Stop via `./bin/queuectl webserver stop`.
 Status via `./bin/queuectl webserver status`.
+- Performance samples are persisted to `worker_perf` (SQLite) so the webserver can run in a separate process from the workers and still visualize history.
+- CPU chart uses an exponential moving average + clamping for readability; raw samples still stored.

 ## Videos